Reducing Textural Bias Improves Robustness of Deep Segmentation Models: Materials and Methods

 \subsection{CNN Architecture}

-We used DeepMedic, an open source 3D architecture with multiple convolutional pathways built for brain lesion segmentation tasks \cite{kamnitsas2017_deepmedic}.
-The architecture we used in this investigation is inspired by the example in \url{https://github.com/deepmedic/deepmedic}.
-Eight layers are used in both the normal pathway and the subsampled pathways with the kernel size of $3^3$.
-Two parallel subsampled pathways are used, giving a total of three pathways.
-Residual connections are also used between layers 4 and 3, 6 and 5 and 8 and 7.
-The number of feature maps used in each FC layer was 250.
-The network ran for 100 epochs where each epoch comprised of 20 subepochs.
+We used DeepMedic, an open source 3D architecture with multiple convolutional pathways originally built for brain lesion segmentation tasks \cite{kamnitsas2017_deepmedic}.
+Our CNN had eight layers in both the normal pathway and the subsampled pathways with the kernel size of $3^3$.
+Two parallel subsampled pathways were used, giving a total of three pathways.
+We also employed residual connections between layers 3 and 4, layers 5 and 6, and layers 7 and 8.
+The number of feature maps used in each fully connected layer was 250.
+We ran the experiment for 100 epochs where each epoch comprised of 20 subepochs.
 In every subepoch, images from five cases were loaded and the training samples were extracted.
-Batch size used is 10, a predefined learning rate scheduler is used which schedules every eight epochs starting from the 24th epoch.
-Finally, RMSProp is used as the optimiser with L1 and L2 regularisation with values $10^{-5}$ and $10^{-4}$.
+We used a batch size of 10, in addition to a predefined learning rate scheduler which schedules every 8 epochs starting from the 24th epoch.
+Finally, we used RMSProp as an optimiser, and L1 and L2 regularisation with values $10^{-5}$ and $10^{-4}$.